 Skip to main content

-Addressing societal concerns of genetic determinism of human behavior by linking environmental influences and genetic research
+Concerns of genetic determinism of behavior by linking environmental influences, genetic research

 It has long been known that there is a complex interplay between genetic factors and environmental influences in shaping behavior.
 Recently it has been found that genes governing behavior in the brain operate within flexible and contextually responsive regulatory networks.
 However, conventional genome-wide association studies (GWAS) often overlook this complexity, particularly in humans where controlling environmental variables poses challenges.